jannis-kiriasis/insured/README.md

 ### Imagery

 I've used graphics for the logo, favicon the the navigation process.
-All the illustrations come from [Freepik](https://www.freepik.com/home).
+All the graphics come from [Flaticon](https://www.flaticon.com/).

 I've used svg images where possible which are lighter than jpg and since it's a vector format, graphics always loook sharp.
 It works well with logos and 'flat' graphics.
 I've used webp format for the favicon.
 Nowadays, [Wepb is supported by all the major browsers](https://developers.google.com/speed/webp/faq), with [Safari being the last main browser that started supporting webp in 2020](https://caniuse.com/webp) with the release of Safari 14.

 ## Accessibility

-As mentioned above, all the font colours passed a contrast test.
+As mentioned above, all the colours combinations used for text passed a contrast ratio test.
 During the testing phase, the white fonts on the red backgrounds (only used to style buttons) resulted low in contrast ratio.
 The red color was adjusted to pass and achive an accessibility score of WCAG AAA.

 I've also used alt tags to describe images and aria labels to describe links and images used as background images.
 The pages have been structured using semantic HTML markup.